christophevg/human-parser-generator/README.md

 ![Grammar Model](model/grammar.png)

-Not shown in the model are `identifier`, `string` and `regex`.
-These lowest-level, extracting entities, are not generated as classes, but as (static) prepared regular expressions, and used when needed.
+Not shown in the model are `identifier`, `string` and `pattern`.
+These lowest-level, extracting entities (aka extractors), are not generated as classes, but as (static) prepared regular expressions, and used when needed.

 ## Generator